reactjs/rfcs/text/0000-cursor-coordinates.md

 # How we teach this

-Documentation Updates: Revise the React Native documentation to include this new feature, supplemented with code examples.
+Documentation Updates: Revise the documentation to include this new feature, supplemented with code examples.

 Tutorial Creation: Develop tutorials showing practical implementations of the feature.

-Community Engagement: Promote the feature within the React Native community for feedback and wider adoption.
+Community Engagement: Promote the feature within the community for feedback and wider adoption.

 # Unresolved questions